Nostrum.ConsumerGroup (nostrum v0.11.0-dev)

 After the process has joined, it will receive any events sent by nostrum's gateway dispatch.
 These events are sent as messages {:event, t:Consumer.Event.t/0}.
 The given pid is automatically unsubscribed when it terminates.

 Note that there is currently no filtering done.
 If the gateway sends a lot of messages and the event subscriber does not terminate swiftly, its message queue will keep growing.
+If you wish to stop listening to events, call leave/1.

 Example